mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

     Seems like a LSH overview :: LOTS OF STUFF IN HERE - focusses on binary encodings Existing LSH method is as in C.1(8) without a random shift Are random-permutation ideas relevant?
+    And is hashing really the right comparison tool, given that our objective function is to do with differences (rather than just closest match)?

 https://www.reddit.com/r/MachineLearning/comments/3oiefh/quantization_then_reduces_the_number_of_bits_that/cvxjd8z